 Subtraction is one of the most common techniques in Excel.
 We use this in our day-to-day calculations numerous times.
 In Microsoft Excel, subtraction can be applied in far more efficient ways.
 This article provides you with a fruitful overview of subtraction.
 This article will cover subtraction for the whole column in Excel.
 I hope you will enjoy this and gather a lot of new knowledge about Excel.

 Here, we cover the five most effective methods to subtract the whole column in Excel.
-It includes subtraction of two columns and subtraction of a particular number from a whole column with or without a formula.
+It includes the subtraction of two columns in Excel and the subtraction of a particular number from a whole column with or without a subtraction formula.
 All the methods are practically proven and fairly easy to digest.
 To show all the methods effectively, we take a dataset that basically includes income and expenses.

 When you have two columns and need to calculate values in the third column, we can use this method.
 Here, we have income and expenses and need to find out savings.
 So, we may use this method easily and effectively.